Hi. I'm Jonathan...

 - Jonathan Stuart Ward and Adam Barker.
 Self Managing Monitoring for Highly Elastic Large Scale Cloud Deployments.
 Proceedings of the 6th International Workshop on Data Intensive Distributed Computing (DIDC 2014), in conjunction with the 23rd International ACM Symposium on High Performance Parallel and Distributed Computing (HPDC'14).

 - Jonathan Stuart Ward and Adam Barker.
 Varanus: In Situ Monitoring for Large Scale Cloud Systems.
 In Proceedings of IEEE CloudCom 2013, pages 341-344, IEEE Computer Society, December 2013.

-Jonathan Stuart Ward and Adam Barker.
+- Jonathan Stuart Ward and Adam Barker.
 Semantic Based Data Collection for Large Scale Cloud Systems.
-5th International Workshop on Data Intensive Distributed Computing (DIDC 2012), in conjunction with HPDC’12: The 21st International Symposium on High Performance Distributed Computing.
+In Proceedings of the 5th International Workshop on Data Intensive Distributed Computing (DIDC 2012), pages 13-22, ACM, 2012.